jez/hpstr-theme/Properties.md

 - `page.no_header`
     - Remove the author and date information from the top of a post, as well as the link to the comment thread.
 - `page.image.feature`
     - The url of an image to be "featured" at the top of the page.
-Also used when search engine optimizing your site.
+Also used when search engine optimizing your site. __This and all other images described in this section should be given as absoloute links.__ (For clarification, see the examples given for the avatar images.)
 - `page.image.thumb`
     - If the previous option is not set but you would still like to include a small image thumbnail when SEO'ing your site, you can set this variable with such a link.
 - `page.image.credit`